-- 1. Open Reference Plane 4-3 from the SOLIDWORKS 2019 folder. - 2.
+- 1. Open Reference Plane 4-3 from the SOLIDWORKS 2020 folder. - 2.
 Click Insert ➤ Reference Geometry ➤ Plane.
 The Plane PropertyManager is displayed. - 3.
 Click three Vertices as illustrated.
 Vertex<1>, Vertex<2> and Vertex<3> are displayed in the Reference Entities boxes.
-The model is fully defined. - 4.
-Click OK ✓ from the Plane PropertyManager.
-The angled Plane1 is created and is displayed in the FeatureManager and the Graphics window. - 5.
-Close the model.
+The model is fully defined.